 Through videotaped lectures, reading and writing assignments, and on-line discussions, students will be introduced to both freshwater ecosystems and fishery management.
 Students will learn to analyze freshwater management problems using multiple techniques, to suggest alternative approaches, and to identify consequences of those approaches.
 Offered online, Fall of even-numbered years.

-INSTRUCTOR: Dr. Nichols Hobbs 308-865-8548 or hobbsjn@unk.edu
+INSTRUCTOR: Dr. Nichols Hobbs 308-865-1572 or hobbsjn@unk.edu

 RECOMMENDATIONS: Background in evolution is helpful.

 This course was developed to provide a thorough examination of both theoretical and applied aspects of fisheries ecology.
 Major themes of the course will include individual ecology (feeding, growth, and reproduction), population ecology, and community ecology (predation and competition).
 Selected scientific literature and text readings will stress professional differences of opinion during discussion of topics, which is intended to guide students toward an understanding that ecological principles rarely are simple and that current dogma can at times be incorrect or incomplete.
 Finally, this course is directed at improving student communication (written and electronic information/technology based) and critical thinking skills.
-Offered online, Summer of odd-numbered years.
+Offered online, Spring of odd numbered years.

 Chemistry of fats, protein, carbohydrates, hormones, vitamins, and other biologically important compounds.
 A solid background in organic chemistry is needed for success in this course.
 Offered online, Summer of even-numbered years.